-We used Tapestry of Grace (Year 1) this last year and it has been wonderful.
-It provided a structured guideline for history, includes geography, and teaches social studies from a Christian perspective.
-Over the last year, I realized that I love literature-based homeschooling and that it creates the atmosphere that I want, as I teach all 7 of my children at the same time!
+Over the years, I realized that I love literature-based homeschooling.
+It creates the atmosphere that I want, as I teach all 7 of my children at the same time!

 Quick Tapestry of Grace Overview